JSConfBp/2015.jsconfbp.com/src/documents/index.html.md

     </p>

     <p>
-        In this talk, we'll discuss the emerging support from Google & Mozilla for WebVR, a new API emerging to support writing VR-enabled websites using HTML, CSS, and JavaScript.
+        In this talk, we'll discuss the emerging support from the VR and web communities for WebVR, a new API emerging to support writing VR-enabled websites using HTML, CSS, and JavaScript.
 We'll be taking a look at existing applications for virtual reality on the web, the benefits of WebVR, and how to get started with the available tools and libraries for browser-based virtual reality written in JavaScript.
     </p>